danbev/learning-ai/notes/architectures/transformers.md

 Those will output 4 (`sequence_length x dₖ`) matrices.
 So why would we want to do this?
-Well, notice how each attention calculation will still be using all the words/ tokens of the input sequence but uses fewer dimensions than with the single head attention.
+Well, notice how each attention calculation will still be using all the words/ tokens of the input sequence, 4 above, but uses fewer dimensions than with the single head attention (128).
 This has implication for the softmax calculation which now only sees a subset of the embedding dimension values.
 This is what allows each of the heads to "focus" on different parts of the dimension space and it is what causes the model to learn different things about the input sequence.

 These matrices are then concatenated into a single matrix:
 ```